maiapiechocki/FakeNewsClassifier/writeup.md

 2. Model Development and Trianing:

-I implemented a custom BERT architecture, using BERT as the core model due to its strong pre-trained language understanding. +First, I froze the layers of the BERT model, allowing the model to retain the pre-trained knowledge.
+I implemented a custom BERT architecture, using BERT as the core model due to its strong pre-trained language understanding.
+First, I froze the layers of the BERT model, allowing the model to retain the pre-trained knowledge.
 After extracting the [CLS] token's representation from BERT, I passed it through a custom fully connected layer (512 neurons), followed by a ReLU activation to introduce non-linearity and a dropout layer for regularization to prevent overfitting.
 This output was then passed through a second fully connected layer to produce the class scores.

 To speed up training and reduce memory usage, the model incorporates automatic mixed precision(AMP) using autocast and GradScaler.
 Autocast() is used during the forward pass(when predictions are caluclated) to automatically use half precision(FP16) operations and GradScaler is used to scale the loss during backpropagation, which prevents underflow of gradients when using mixed precision.